 such as Secret Invasion

 and more prominently War of Kings

 .
-He is next slated to appear in Avengers Arena
+He most recently appeared in Avengers Arena

 Not to be confused with Image Comics